metabase/dataset-generator/README.md

 - `/app/api/metabase/start|stop|status/route.ts` – Docker orchestration for Metabase/Postgres
 - `/lib/export/` – CSV/SQL export logic
 - `/docker-compose.yml` – Used only for Metabase/Postgres, not for the app itself

-## Contributing

-Pull requests are welcome!
-If you have ideas, bugfixes, or want to add features, feel free to open an issue or PR.
-All contributions, feedback, and suggestions are appreciated.

-**Best practices:**

-- Keep UI clean and maintainable.
-- Add comments for any non-obvious logic.
-- Test your changes locally before submitting a PR.

 ## Connecting to the Postgres Database in Metabase